Healthcare

 Professionals

-Gamida Cell is developing next-generation cell therapies with curative potential for patients with cancer and other serious diseases.
+Gamida Cell is developing allogeneic cell therapy products and candidates that are potentially curative for patients with hematologic malignancies.
 We are committed to supporting healthcare professionals who care for patients and share our goal of improving clinical outcomes.

 Clinical Trials

-Gamida Cell’s clinical development candidates, omidubicel and GDA-201, are designed to address areas of significant medical need.
-Read more about ongoing clinical trials of these investigative therapies below.
+Gamida Cell’s clinical development candidates are designed to address areas of significant medical need.
+Read more about our ongoing clinical trials of these investigative therapies and uses below.
 For more information or questions, please contact us.

 Contact Us